 Most people don't do this on a routine basis, and because of that, there are a large number of people in America who are living paycheck to paycheck, never able to get ahead financially.

 Do a written budget every single month.

 You are detecting the leaks and getting them fixed before they can do major damage to your financial foundation.

 Budgeting is Not About Deprivation

-It means you’re taking charge and preventing damage before it happens.
+It means you're taking charge and preventing damage from money leaks before they happen.

 I can tell you from firsthand experience that it's the best thing Angie and I ever did to stop the financial chaos in our lives.

 If you want to start taking charge of your situation, it's not hard to do.
 The biggest obstacle is finally getting mad enough to make the decision that you're done living paycheck to paycheck and wondering where all your money is going.